yasiryagi/helpdesk/roles/validators/README.md

 If you haven't already, go [here](#generate-your-keys) to generate your keys.

 1. Open the terminal that is running your node, and kill the session with `ctrl+c` (twice).
-    * On windows, the first`ctrl+c` this will produce a long and confusing output.
+    * On Windows, the first `ctrl+c` will produce a long and confusing output.
 2. Restart it again with the following command:
 ```
 > joystream-node.exe --validator --key <0xMyLongRawSeed>